jgraph/www.diagrams.net-source/doc/faq/gsuite-authorisation-troubleshoot.md

 categories: [Integrations]
 ---

-If you are having trouble with your personal Google account, see how to [fix connection issues with Google Drive](/doc/faq/google-drive-connection-problems.html).

-You you have authorised diagrams.net to access files on your personal Google account
+If you are having trouble with your personal Google Drive account, see how to [fix connection issues with Google Drive](/doc/faq/google-drive-connection-problems.html), and make sure you have granted diagrams.net the [permissions needed to work with diagrams in G Suite](/doc/faq/gsuite-permissions.html).

-If authorization is working for your personal Google account, but not on a Google GSuite account, it's possible the administrator hasn't enabled third-party Drives apps for the GSuite domain.
+When you can work with diagrams stored in your personal Google Drive but not in a Google G Suite account, your administrator may not have allowed third-party apps on your company's G Suite domain.

+## Authorise third party apps in G Suite

+1. As an administrator, go to [admin.google.com](https://admin.google.com), then navigate to _Google Apps > Drive > General Settings_.
-Under admin.google.com, go to Google Apps -> Drive -> General Settings.
-On the right hand side there is a tick box "Allow users to install Google Drive apps".
-That needs to be enabled and save changes.
-After a short while user will be able to install draw.io individually.
+2. On the right, enable the check box _Allow users to install Google Drive apps_ then save your changes.
+It may take a short time for the system to update, after which your users will be able to install the diagrams.net add-ons in G Suite apps themselves.

-If the domain admin doesn't wish to enable this, they can install draw.io Pro on the entire domain's behalf.
-Again, on the admin console, go to "Marketplace Apps" and click on "Add Marketplace Apps" (towards the top right).
-That will list all domain installable apps.
-We're generally in the first page, if not, search for "draw.io".
-Click on our listing and there will be directions to install for the whole domain.
+If you don't want to enable this setting and allow your users to individually install the add-ons, [install diagrams.net domain wide](/doc/faq/gsuite-addons-domain-wide.html).